Tai Chi Chuan - Chigong and the Body

 The muscles and skin encompass muscle relaxation receptors within their structures, moving slowly (taiji and chi gong), massage (chi gong), part by part relaxation (taiji and chi gong) are ways to initiate a deep, peaceful, healthy relaxation response.

-Articulating joints can dry out, become arthritic and painful through wear and tear but slow moving tai chi and chigong movements practiced correctly promote synovial fluid production in the joints making the bones that move with and against (knees, elbows, spinal bones etc) each other extremely slippery, so they turn and hinge comfortably better, encouraging joints to relax and move more freely, supporting a healthy skeletal healing environment.
+Articulating joints can dry out, become arthritic and painful through wear and tear but slow moving tai chi and chigong movements practiced correctly promote synovial fluid production in the joints making the bones that move with and against (knees, elbows, spinal bones) each other extremely slippery, so they turn and hinge comfortably better, encouraging joints to relax and move more freely, supporting a healthy skeletal healing environment and a changing pain environment.

-Therefore no matter what sport or day to day physical activity you do, practicing (being) tai chi and chigong (to develop white twitch cells and promoting synovial fluid production along with a balanced mind) will bring balance and harmony to the coordination in the muscle and joints/skeletal structures at a physical and cellular level (DNA switching), to any age group and physical fitness level, and this is only few of reasons why tai chi and qigong are so good to learn and practice.
+Therefore no matter what sport or day to day physical activity people do, practicing (being) tai chi and chigong (to develop white twitch cells and promoting synovial fluid production along with a balanced mind) will bring balance and harmony to the coordination in the muscle and joints/skeletal structures at a physical and cellular level, to any age group and physical fitness level, and this is only few of reasons why tai chi and qigong are so good to learn and practice to improve and encourage mental and physical health and well-being.

 Traditional Chinese Medicine (TCM) - Joints+ dysfunctional indications